Alternate U.S. Navy

 Despite the tight tonnage constraints imposed by the Treaty, the Portlands revert to turbo-electric propulsion.
 This is primarily because the ability to split the propulsion plant across multiple decks enables a vertically stacked configuration ideal for the volume constraints of the all-forward layout.
 Twelve boilers feed steam to six sets of turbines, which power eight motors on four shafts.

 Twelve boiler rooms and six auxiliary machinery rooms are placed at the aft end of the third deck, split port and starboard with six boiler rooms and three machinery rooms on each side, the latter interleaved between boilers 1-2, 3-4, and 5-6.
-Each boiler room contains a single oil-fired M-type water tube boiler with separately fired superheater, producing dry steam at a pressure of 600 PSI and a temperature of 850 F. The air intakes and boiler exhausts are longitudinally trunked to two side-by-side funnels with angled openings directing the exhaust streams aft and outward.
+Each boiler room contains a single oil-fired M-type water tube boiler with an integrated convection superheater and economizer, producing dry steam at a pressure of 600 PSI and a temperature of 850 F. The air intakes and boiler exhausts are longitudinally trunked to two side-by-side funnels with angled openings directing the exhaust streams aft and outward.
 The boilers are piped to supply steam to any turbine set; in typical cruising operation, four boilers are active at a time with two more on warm standby.

 Six turbogenerator rooms are placed on the centerline of the third deck directly between the boiler and machinery rooms, each containing a high-pressure turbine (two velocity-compounded impulse stages followed by eight reaction stages), a low-pressure turbine (ten reaction stages), two 450-volt AC main electrical alternators, and three 120-volt DC ship's service turbogenerators (SSTGs).
 The main turbines and alternators are directly coupled and operate at a constant speed of 3600 RPM, while the SSTGs have their own integral reduction-geared turbines and operate in parallel to the mains.
 Two DC switching rooms are placed between the 2-3 and 4-5 turbogenerator rooms, distributing power from the SSTGs via two fully independent buses.